pymeasure/leco-protocol/components.md

 We define how the other ECP components interact with the Actor, how it determines and announces its capabilities, etc.
 An Actor implements the mapping between ECP messages and Driver calls/attribute access.

-A Actor must contain/manage/provide
+An Actor must contain/manage/provide
 * An Driver that communicates with the connected Device, including managing its lifecycle (init, operations, shutdown)
 * The name of the connected instrument
 * A list of available Parameters (properties/attributes to get/set) and Actions (methods to call)
 * `set`/`get`/`get_all`/`call` interfaces (for incoming commands to use to act on Parameters and Actions)

-A Actor may contain/manage
+An Actor may contain/manage
 * A list of Parameters to poll/publish regularly (and the interval for that)
 * A cache of parameter values (to avoid unnecessary communication).
     - If caching is included, the `get*` interfaces must include a configurable cache timeout and a way to force fetching a fresh value.